 Ditching friends is one thing, but ditching real-world responsibilities is another altogether.
 If one of you has stopped paying the bills or ditched other financial ties without discussion, then slowing down is a very—if not the only—sensible option.

 Still hanging on to that perfect first date facade?
 Unwilling to reveal your true self?
 Both are definite signs that the relationship has moved ahead of where it should be.

-More importantly, if feeling it after only a couple of weeks, you may need to reassess whether it’s the genuine thing, or basic infatuation.
-[Read: 10 reasons why saying ‘I love you’ too soon just sucks!]
+More importantly, if you’re feeling it after only a couple of weeks, you may need to reassess whether it’s genuine or basic infatuation.
+[Read: Reasons why saying ‘I love you’ too soon just sucks!]

 Are you planning vacations together, or does one of you get annoyed when the other goes on vacation without you?
 Five years into a relationship, such feelings are fine, but after only a couple of Saturdays… have words with yourself!